Reaction-subdiffusion systems and memory: spectra, Turing instability and decay estimates: Introduction

 The reason for choosing non-canonical branch cuts is that it allows to locate and track otherwise invisible solutions to the dispersion relation.
 In particular we identify those solutions that relate to regular spectrum of classical reaction-diffusion equations for $\gamma=1$, and we prove convergence as $\gamma\to1$ (Theorems~\ref{t:ConvergenceModelA}, \ref{t:ConvergenceModelB}).

-\paragraph{Decay and growth} We show that, at least for rational $\gamma\in(0,1)$ and $N\leq 2$, strictly stable (pseudo-)spectrum in \eqref{e:Henry2000-system} implies that Fourier modes of solutions decay with an algebraic power law (Theorem~\ref{t:ILT-ss}), while in \eqref{e:Langlands2008} it implies exponential decay whose rate, however, may differ from that of normal diffusion (Theorem \ref{t:ILT-ca}); the Fourier modes of both \eqref{e:Henry2000-system} and \eqref{e:Langlands2008} grow exponentially for unstable (pseudo-)spectrum.
-In fact, we provide a leading order expansion and provide formulae of the leading order coefficients.
+\paragraph{Decay and growth} We show that, at least for rational $\gamma\in(0,1)$ and $N\leq 2$, strictly stable (pseudo-)spectrum in \eqref{e:Henry2000-system} implies that Fourier modes of solutions decay with the algebraic power law $t^{\gamma-2}$ (Theorem~\ref{t:ILT-ss}), while in \eqref{e:Langlands2008} it implies exponential decay whose rate, however, typically differs from that of normal diffusion and features an algebraic correction $t^{-\gamma}$ (Theorem \ref{t:ILT-ca}); the Fourier modes of both \eqref{e:Henry2000-system} and \eqref{e:Langlands2008} grow exponentially for unstable (pseudo-)spectrum.
+In fact, we provide explicit leading order expansions.
 We also include a discussion of the scalar subdiffusion equation, in particular algebraic decay and positivity, which we found somewhat scattered in the literature, cf.\ Section~\ref{s:Subdiffusion}.

 We remark that different algebraic decay for strictly stable spectrum has been obtained in \cite[Theorem 5.1]{Vergara2017} for \eqref{e:Zacher}(2) with homogeneous Dirichlet boundary condition.

 \paragraph{Turing-type instability} Concerning the onset of instability, models \eqref{e:Henry2000-system} and \eqref{e:Langlands2008} differ significantly from each other and from the case of normal diffusion $\gamma=1$.
 We focus on the case of two species systems, $N=2$, and when parameters are such that $\gamma=1$ admits a so-called Turing instability for a critical diffusion ratio.
 As already noticed in \cite{Henry2002,Henry2005,Nec2007,Nec2008}, in case \eqref{e:Henry2000-system}, if the spectrum for $\gamma=1$ is Turing unstable, then the spectrum for all $\gamma\in(0,1)$ is unstable.
 This means that, in terms of the diffusion ratio, the reaction-subdiffusion in \eqref{e:Henry2000-system} is always \emph{less stable} than normal diffusion.
 In particular, the threshold of Turing instability in this model is smaller than that for normal diffusion.
 As noticed in \cite{Nec2007,Nec2008}, considering large wavenumbers $q$ shows that the spectrum becomes unstable via \emph{infinite} wavenumber with oscillatory modes.
 In particular, there is no finite wavenumber selection at the onset of instability, which is a key feature of the normal Turing instability.
 Beyond the results in \cite{Nec2007,Nec2008}, we in particular include an analysis of pseudo-spectrum, which reveals the transition to instability.
 Specifically, we show that for any diffusion ratio less than the Turing threshold for normal diffusion, the pseudo-spectrum is strictly stable for all wavenumbers if $\gamma$ is close to 1 (Theorem~\ref{t:RealPartSpectrumInfinityWavenumber}).